gleam-lang/website/cheatsheets/gleam-for-go-users.md

 similar functions found in `fmt` package amongst others in the standard library.
 This uses C `strfmt` style format strings that are statically checked at compile time.

-In Gleam all strings are UTF-8 encoded binaries.
-Gleam strings do not allow interpolation, yet.
-Gleam however offers a `string_builder` via its standard library for performant string building.
+In Gleam all strings are unicode binaries.
+Gleam however offers a `StringBuilder` type via its standard library which may be more performant than joining strings in some scenarios.

 #### Go